Mathias Lunding

-Mathias Lunding (21 June 1728 – 21 June 1788) was a brewer who served as mayor of Copenhagen and director of the Danish Asiatic Company.
+Mathias Lunding (21 June 1728 – 21 June 1788) was a brewer who served as burgermaster of Copenhagen and director of the Danish Asiatic Company.

 Early life and background

 Mathias Ibsen Lunding, Lunding's father.

 Lunding was born on 21 June 1728 in Copenhagen, the son of ship captain Mathias Ibsen Lunding (1790–1728) and Kirstine Johanne Christensdatter (c.
 1706–1771).
 The family lived in Copenhagen's maritime Christianshavn district.
 Lunding's father had assumed the surname after his home town, Lunding, a village in Stabæk Parish, Haderslev.
 He is considered the founder of the patrician Lunding family.
 During the Great Northern War, Lunding's father was captured by a Swedish privateer and brought to Gothenburg.
 He later managed to escape by attacking his guard.
 His injuries from the affair contributed to his early death a few years later, just a ffew months after Lunding was born.
 Balthasar Denner has painted a portrait of him.

 Lunding's mother married again on 15 November 1730 to wine merchant (grosserer) Hans Pedersen Kinchel (c.
 1703 – 1767).